jg-digital-media/jgdm_snooker_scorer/readme.md

     + `TODO:` Adds 8 to last break `#last---break--p1`
     + `TODO:` Adds 8 to highest break `#highest---break--p1`

-+ `TODO:` About.php should include instructions on what each button does - e.g. "Miss" button refers to a failed pot but legal hit and ends visit to the table.
++ `TODO:` about.php should include instructions on what each button does - e.g. "Miss" button refers to a failed pot but legal hit and ends visit to the table.

-+ `TODO`: Handle colour sequence so the player clicks the order of colours in the sequence - if on yellow, disable all other colours if on green, disable all other colours if on brown, disable all other colours... etc

 + `Task 1:` Shoot for colour - MISS